This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - and carts around the parks

-You can find Butterbeer fudge in Honeydukes (I’m pretty sure it’s the same with the cream) and the Butterbeer ice-cream in Florean Fortescue’s or The Three Broomsticks.
+You can find Butterbeer fudge in Honeydukes (I’m pretty sure it’s the same with the cream) and the Butterbeer ice cream in Florean Fortescues.

 And also all the stores, so it feels like you are shopping for school supplies for Hogwarts.

-But, if you think about it, it’s kinda worth it since you get to run around the park doing spells and making objects move.
-But there are cheaper wands (that are absent of magic) that cost around $24.
+If you think about it, it’s kinda worth getting a wand since you get to run around the park doing spells and making objects move.

 You try each one out, and do a spell.
 Two of the wands are not for you, but the last one is.
 The light shines on you like it did to Harry Potter.